rsdoiel/stn/README.md

 Over the years I've use various ASCII notation systems to produce web pages for projects and the nice thing about Simple Timesheet Notation is that is very limited in it's assumptions.
-It is limited enough to be quickly to typed while being easy to read.
+It is limited enough to be quickly typed while being easy to read.
 It doesn't conflict with the ASCII notation system de-jour.
-E.g. This notation can co-exist in a Markdown or Textile format document.
+E.g. This notation can co-exist inside of a Markdown or Textile format document.

 # output of notation

 In recent years I've found outputting data structures in JSON convenient regardless of programming language I'm working in.
-It seems like a good idea then to focus this module on generating JSON structures from the parsing process.
-Then wiring up the connection between a time tracking system (e.g.
+It seems like a good idea then to focus this  module on generating JSON structures from the parsing Simple Timesheet Notation.
+This makes wiring up the connection between a time tracking system (e.g.
-Basecamp, Harvest) is reasonably easy to do and maintain.
+Basecamp, Harvest) a reasonable task.
 The simplest useful JSON object generated from the previous example could look like

 ```JavaScript